 We made sure to focus on credit cards that offer reasonably good features, such as rewards, and accessibility.
 That said, it’s important to take time to research several options, which may include secured cards, before deciding which one is the best fit for you.

-Even though these second-chance credit cards may be easier to qualify for than premium cards, it’s still generally easier to be approved for a secured credit card.
+Even though these second-chance credit cards may be easier to qualify for with poor credit compared to premium cards, it’s still generally easier to be approved for a secured credit card.
 If you have trouble opening an unsecured card, consider a secured card instead.

 If you’re a student with little to no credit, you can compare student credit card offers on Credit Karma.

 How to make the most of a second-chance credit card with no security deposit